vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/vishvAsaH/errors_fraud/BS_Fraud.md

 and someone, claiming to interpret me correctly, says -

-> "Mr X in the first sentence refers to our friend, who is the main X;
+> "Mr X in this intro does not introduce our friend, who is the main X;
-> but X of the second sentence is not about him -
 rather about an illusory Mr X who appears to write illusory reports."

 Would that sound right?
 What would you call him?